KI7MT/wspr-analytics/src/scala/TopTenReporters/README.md

 wsprspot year + month csv file.
 This example uses [wpsrspots-2020-02.csv.zip][] as the source.

+The specs on this file are:
+- Rows 47,310,649 spots
+- File decompressed 3.964 GB

 If you use a different archive, make sure to update the Scala script: